mozilla-mobile/shared-docs/android/sprint_process.md

 Development is broken down into two week-long chunks of time called sprints: we track the work for these sprints in GitHub milestones (example: [focus-android][milestone example]).
 We have several planning meetings to identify what should go into each release and thus into each sprint.

+## Sprint planning meetings
+### Roadmap (monthly)
+The product team plans and prioritizes the project roadmap: the general project plan over the next few months.
+These meetings will:
+- At a high level, decide which features go into which releases
+- Schedule team work weeks
+- Modify the release schedule (if necessary)

+Updates from this meeting will be emailed to the full team.

+### Triage (weekly)
+The full team will go through newly filed issues to:
+- Assign priority labels (P1, P2, ...) to bugs without priority labels or the `addressed` label
+- Ensure all P1 labels are assigned to a milestone
+- Ensure all P2 labels are assigned to a milestone

+Each project should link to its own triage queries (example: [focus-android](https://github.com/mozilla-mobile/focus-android/issues?q=is%3Aissue+is%3Aopen+-label%3AP1+-label%3AP2+-label%3AP3+-label%3AP4+-label%3AP5+-label%3Aaddressed+-label%3Ablocked+sort%3Aupdated-desc+no%3Amilestone)).

+For more information on priority labels, [see below](#issue-naming-and-labels).

+### Bug management (weekly)
+The full team meets to manage bugs.
+This meeting time-slot alternates between two separate agendas:

+#### Sprint planning
+Held before a sprint begins, in this meeting we:
+- Decide what goes into the current sprint by promoting P2 issues to P1
+- Decide what goes into the next sprint by adding issues to the upcoming milestone and setting them as P2

+#### Backlog grooming
+Held mid-sprint, in this meeting we:
+- Handle triage overflow
+- Add to the contributor bug lists (e.g. `help wanted`)
+- Check in on current sprint progress
+- Look over the upcoming sprint

 ## Issue naming and labels

 ### Labels